-4.3 Standard Removal Penalty
+4.4 Standard Removal Penalty

-Unless otherwise stated, all infractions in this league result in the removal of the infringing robot from the field of play for 45 seconds, after which it will be returned to the field of play.
+Unless otherwise stated, all infractions in this league result in the removal of the infringing robot from the field of play for a particular amount of time, after which it will be returned to the field of play.
 This process is called the standard removal penalty, and a detailed description of the process follows.